jobsaver/resume-parser/README.md

 **Notes**
 - Resume ID is automatically generated using a combination of user ID, timestamp, and a unique identifier
-- No need to provide a resume URL or resume ID
+- PDF file is uploaded to DigitalOcean Spaces for storage and retrieval
+- The file URL is stored in the database along with the parsed resume data

 **Example Request**